-The dating platform Coffee Meets Bagel (CMB) by Dawoon, Arum, and Soo Kang became known on television as the startup that turned down a $30 million offer from the primary investor on ABC’s Shark Tank, Mark Cuban.
-As of 2022, Coffee Meets Bagel is estimated to be worth $150 million.
-An impressive valuation in a hugely competitive industry.
+Dating website Coffee Meets Bagel (CMB), owned by siblings Dawoon, Arum, and Soo Kang became infamous for turning down a $30 million offer from billionaire Mark Cuban.
+Luckily for the ladies, they were right to reject the deal.
+As of 2024, Coffee Meets Bagel is estimated to be worth $150 million.
+An impressive valuation backed up by $16 million in annual revenue!

 Dawoon, Arum, and Soo Kang are sisters who immigrated from Korea as teenagers.
 In the United States, they received a top-notch education.
 Soo went to Harvard University, Arum attended Stanford University, and Dawoon graduated from the Parsons School of Design.

-One day, the three of them talked about the difficulties in meeting people through online dating.
+One day, the three of them talked about the difficulties of meeting people through online dating.
 They concluded there were more innovative ways to run a dating app that could provide better matches.

 This was how they came up with Coffee Meets Bagel.
 The Kang siblings already had well-paying jobs, but they all decided to quit to give their idea a better chance of succeeding.

-The aspiring business women went to San Francisco, California, to get all the technical resources they needed to start an online platform.
+The aspiring business women moved to San Francisco, California, to get all the technical resources needed to build an online platform.
 In less than a year, CMB was fully developed.

-After raising $600,000 from Lightbank and a co-founder of Match.com, the app was officially launched in 2012.
-It stood out from its competition by curating users based on their Facebook data using a machine learning algorithm.
+After raising $600,000 from Lightbank and a co-founder of Match.com, the app officially launched in 2012.
+It stood out from the competition by curating users based on their Facebook data using a machine learning algorithm.
 Every day at noon, users are provided with potential matches.
-This unique approach helped them stand out against the likes of Bumble, Hinge and Tinder.

 They saw booming success as their user base and revenue grew rapidly.
 However, just like your typical early startup, the company struggled with cash flow and was losing a million dollars per year.
 Thus, its founders planned to get help from angel investors.